 While many may dream of exotic island escapes to the Maldives or Tahiti, it’s easy to overlook the idyllic paradise we have closer to home.
 A six-hour flight from Los Angeles, Hawaii is the perfect place to put on your travel hit list for 2018.
 We’ve partnered with travel expert Julia Dimon as she shares her best bets and top activities on the Island of Oahu.

 Formed by volcanoes in the Pacific Ocean, Hawaii isn’t exactly an off-the-beaten track destination.
-Over 7 million people visit each year to surf her beaches, hike through rain forests, spot sea turtles, swim with dolphins and bask in the never-ending sunshine.
+Over 7 million people visit each year to surf her beaches, hike through rain forests, spot sea turtles, and bask in the never-ending sunshine.
 Hawaii is certainly on the tourist radar, but don’t let the popularity of the island deter you from discovering her stunning beauty.

 While there are many Hawaiian islands to choose from (Hawaii, Maui, Kauai, Molokai, Lanai to name a few), there is something very special about the remote, underdeveloped vibe of the North Shore on the Island of Oahu.
 The summer months draw tourists looking to surf, eat shave ice in the trendy town of Halewi and dine on locally-farmed shrimp at one of the many food trucks that dot the seaside.
 During the winter months, the North Shore is home to some of the world’s biggest surf competitions, where uber athletes charge into 30-foot waves on a quest for the most incredible rides of their lives.
 Basically, Oahu has something awesome to offer year round.
 Having recently scoured the island, I’ve been able to have some incredible experiences.
 Here is my list of what you must include during YOUR island escape.